QGIS: Refine Your Maps for Reporting and Publication

 • Add another text box to your map by clicking the Add Label icon in the left menu, or navigating Add Item > Add Label

-• Click and drag in the empty canvas below the title
+• Click and drag in the empty canvas below the inset map

 • In the Items panel on the right, double click on “Lorem ipsum” and rename it Description